K-tang-mkv/K-tang-mkv.github.io/_posts/2023-8-25-pytorch JIT and torchscript.md

     print(traced_cell)
     print(traced_cell(x, h))
 ```
+In this example, we invoke torch.jit.trace method and pass the module my_cell and the input.

+What exactly has this done?
+It has invoked the Module, recorded the operations that occurred when the Module was run, and created an instance of torch.jit.ScriptModule (of which TracedModule is an instance)

 ### JIT Script
 torch.jit.script allows you to write your code directly into TorchScript.
 It's more verbose but it more versatile and with a little tweaking can support the majority of the PyTorch models.